 The only quantifiable data that can be gathered on wrongful convictions comes from exonerations and death penalty records.
 There have been a total of 1,962 nationwide exonerations since 1989.
 Additionally, it's believed that roughly 4.1% of all defendants sentenced to death are later proven to be innocent.

 Reaching an exact number for the number of wrongfully convicted citizens serving time, may be near impossible, but an accurate estimate is not out of reach.
 A study conducted by Ohio State University surveyed 188 judges, prosecuting attorneys, public defenders, sheriffs, and police chiefs.
 The survey asked respondents to estimate the prevalence of wrongful convictions in the United States.

 The estimates are horrifying.
-If 9,750 people are wrongfully convicted each year, but only 159 people were exonerated in 2015 and 2016, then less than 2% of innocent prisoners are able to clear their name.
 Fortunately enough, the state of Mississippi does offer restitution for exonerated citizens.

 Restitution For Wrongful Convictions In Mississippi